Silver staining

 In pathology, silver staining is the use of silver to selectively alter the appearance of a target in microscopy of histological sections; in temperature gradient gel electrophoresis; and in polyacrylamide gels.

-In traditional stained glass, silver stain is a technique to produce yellow to orange or brown shades (or green on a blue glass base), by adding a mixture containing silver compounds (notably silver nitrate), and firing lightly.
-It was introduced soon after 1800, and is the "stain" in the term "stained glass".
-Silver compounds are mixed with binding substances, applied to the surface of glass, and then fired in a furnace or kiln.

 History

 Camillo Golgi perfected silver staining for the study of the nervous system.
 Although the exact chemical mechanism by which this occurs is unknown, Golgi's method stains a limited number of cells at random in their entirety.

 Silver staining was introduced by Kerenyi and Gallyas as a sensitive procedure to detect trace amounts of proteins in gels.
 The technique has been extended to the study of other biological macromolecules that have been separated in a variety of supports.

 Classical Coomassie brilliant blue staining can usually detect a 50 ng protein band; silver staining increases the sensitivity typically 50 times.

 Many variables can influence the color intensity and every protein has its own staining characteristics; clean glassware, pure reagents, and water of highest purity are the key points to successful staining.